COUPLES + INDIVIDUALS

 In this section, you can find answers to common questions about depression, mental health and how The Spark provides counselling and support for depression.
 Click or tap on the options below to expand the answers.

-If you think you need support for depression or it has been recommended by your GP has recommended counselling, please freephone The Spark’s counselling enquiry line – in confidence – on 0808 802 0050 during our opening hours.
+If you think you need support for depression or it has been recommended by your GP, please freephone The Spark’s helpline – in confidence – on 0808 802 2088 during our opening hours.
 Or complete an enquiry form and we will call you back at a suitable time.

 What is depression?